smart-on-fhir/sample-apps-stu3/cds-hooks-service/README.md

 npm start
 ```

-You should see something like

-    Listening on port 3000!

 You can stop the server if needed using <kbd>Ctrl+C</kbd>.

-Now that the your cds services server is running, do to the launcher,
+Now that the your cds services server is running go to the launcher (https://launch.smarthealthit.org/),
 select the "CDS Hooks Service" Launch Type, select a Patient and Provider,
 enter "http://localhost:3000/cds-services" as Discovery Endpoint URL and click
 "Launch".
 Then in the CDS Hooks Sandbox prescribe whatever medication and if
 the chosen patient is 18 years old or younger you should se a card wit a launch link.

-NOTE: Proper patient to launch with would be anybody having vital sing observations,
+NOTE: Proper patient to launch with would be anybody having vital sign observations,
 conditions and age <= 18 years.

 - [Example with young patient](https://launch.smarthealthit.org/?auth_error=&fhir_version_1=r2&fhir_version_2=r3&iss=&launch_cds=1&launch_url=&patient=d0d0cde0-4b21-42f6-9c1e-bfa447d72059&prov_skip_auth=1&prov_skip_login=1&provider=smart-Practitioner-71614502&pt_skip_auth=1&public_key=&sb=&sde=http%3A%2F%2Flocalhost%3A3000%2Fcds-services&token_lifetime=15&user_pt=)